thimc/ed/README.md

 # ed

+*Note: Ed is currently in the process of major refactoring and rewriting parts of the editor, see the `new` branch.*

 Go clone of [ed(1)](https://man.openbsd.org/ed.1), the famous line-oriented text editor that is originally from the 1970s.
 Simply put, _the UNIX text editor_.